MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 1. First, we ensure the Image Description API's models are available by calling the IsAvailable + MakeAvailable methods and waiting for the methods to return successfully.
 1. Once the models are available, we create an object to reference it.
 1. (Optional) We create a ContentFilterOptions object and specify our preferred values.
 If you choose to use default values, you can pass in a null object.
-1. We then get the final image by submitting the original image, an enum for the preferred style of text description, and the ContentFilterOptions object.
+1. We then get the final image by submitting the original image, an enum for the preferred style of textual description (also optional), and the ContentFilterOptions object.

 ```csharp
 using Microsft.Windows.Imaging;